 Why cap rates are important to real estate investors

-Cap rates are an important metric for real estate investors because they offer an accurate estimation of the profitability of a property.
-It gives investors the opportunity to understand their return on investment, and to compare potential investments before deploying their capital.
+Cap rates are an important metric for investment decisions because they offer an accurate estimation of the profitability of a property.
+It gives investors the opportunity to understand their potential return on investment, possible annual income stream and to compare potential investments before deploying their capital.